Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/prestige-classes.md

 All of the following are features of the mystic theurge prestige class.

+### Weapon and Armor Proficiency
-**Weapon and Armor Proficiency:** Mystic theurges gain no proficiency with any weapon or armor.
+Mystic theurges gain no proficiency with any weapon or armor.

+### Spells per Day
-**Spells per Day:** When a new mystic theurge level is gained, the character gains new spells per day as if he had also gained a level in any one arcane spellcasting class he belonged to before he added the prestige class and any one divine spellcasting class he belonged to
+When a new mystic theurge level is gained, the character gains new spells per day as if he had also gained a level in any one arcane spellcasting class he belonged to before he added the prestige class and any one divine spellcasting class he belonged to